-There are a very few of human kinds, which are generous and kind hearted enough to say and accept sorry readily.
-That’s why Islam emphasizes on both of them.
-ALLAH subhana hu wa tala likes people who repent willingly and who are forgiving.
+There are very few human kinds, which are generous and kind-hearted enough to say and accept sorry readily.
+That’s why Islam emphasizes both of them.
+ALLAH Subhanahu Waa Tala likes people who repent willingly and who is forgiving.

-Just saying the word sorry isn’t enough.
-Apology basically has 3 parts.
+Just saying the word sorry isn’t enough, the apology has three parts.

 1) Say sorry.

-All of the three parts are compulsory, and your apology is incomplete if you miss any one of it.
-Mostly people miss the third part.
-They do say sorry, and do accept mistake but forget to fix the trouble they created.
+All of the three parts are compulsory, and your apology is incomplete if you miss any one of them.
+Most people miss the third part.
+They do say sorry and do accept mistakes but forget to fix the trouble they created.